 ($2mn/$6mn)*100 = 33.3%.

-After 6 month with great growth they go to Series B and then Series C respectively.
+After 6 months of great growth, they go to Series B and then Series C respectively.
 So finally, after Series C funding they go to Public (IPO).

 Initial public offering stage (IPO),